On closed oriented surfaces in the 3-sphere: Examples

-Corollary \ref{cor:inequivalent} and the invariant derived from the fundamental span in Section \ref{sec:representations} imply the following: \begin{theorem}[\textbf{Inequivalence of Ishii et al's handcuffs}] The connected scenes obtained by blowing-up disks $D$ and $D^{\prime}$ in any of the handcuff graph diagrams $\operatorname{HK}5_{1}$, $\operatorname{HK}6_{1}$, and $\operatorname{HK}6_{11}$ in \cite{IshKisMorSuz:12} are inequivalent.
+Corollary \ref{cor:inequivalent} and the invariant derived from the fundamental span in Section \ref{sec:representations} imply the following: \begin{theorem}[\textbf{Inequivalence of Ishii et al's handcuffs}] The connected scenes obtained by performing the satellite construction w.r.t.\ $D$ and $D^{\prime}$ along a non-trivial $K$ on any of the handcuff graph diagrams $\operatorname{HK}5_{1}$, $\operatorname{HK}6_{1}$, and $\operatorname{HK}6_{11}$ in \cite{IshKisMorSuz:12} are inequivalent. \end{theorem}

-In particular, using one of handcuff graph diagrams in Theorem \ref{Asymmetric_handcuff_graph}, and blowing them up by different $K$, we get a an infinite family of pairs of inequivalent connected scenes with homeomorphic components. \end{theorem}
+In particular, taking one of handcuff graph diagrams in Theorem \ref{Asymmetric_handcuff_graph}, and performing the satellite construction along inequivalent oriented knots w.r.t.\ $D;D'$, we get a an infinite family of pairs of inequivalent connected scenes with homeomorphic components.

-The only handcuff diagram in Ishii et al.'s handlebody knot table that is not yet mentioned is $\operatorname{HK}6_{2}$.
-There, in fact, exists a not very obvious diffeomorphism sending $m_{1}$ to $m_{2}$.
-The following moves induces an isotopy that swaps two circles in the handcuff graph diagram $\operatorname{HK}6_2$ in Ishii's handlebody knot table.
+The only handcuff diagram in Ishii et al.'s handlebody knot table not mentioned yet is $\operatorname{HK}6_{2}$.
+There is a less obvious diffeomorphism sending $m$ to $m'$.
+The moves in Fig.\ \ref{fig:symmetry_hk6_2} induces a diffeomorphism swapping two circles in the handcuff graph diagram $\operatorname{HK}6_2$ of Ishii's handlebody knot table.

-One can keep track of $D$ and $D^{\prime}$ in the moves, and they are isotopic to the disks bounded by the upper and lower circles in the last (symmetric) handcuff diagram and hence exchangeable.
-Notice that it can actually be deformed into an isotopy of graphs.